mcmoodoo/mcmoodoo/src/content/BlogPosts/explorinig-mimic.md

 - Build to validate, generate artifacts, and compile
 - Deploy the output to the task registry for relayers

-> Companion walkthrough repo: <a href="https://github.com/mcmoodoo/token-transfer-with-mimic" target="_blank" rel="noopener noreferrer">mcmoodoo/token-transfer-with-mimic</a>
+> Follow along in the companion walkthrough repo: <a href="https://github.com/mcmoodoo/token-transfer-with-mimic" target="_blank" rel="noopener noreferrer">mcmoodoo/token-transfer-with-mimic</a>

-## Initialize the project
+## Spinning Up the Workspace

 I started by creating a new working directory with: